tiian/tiian.github.io/lixa/performances/performances.md

 ![Total Latency and Transactions per Second](chart_008b.png)

 In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transactions per second that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
-The figures show that *journal* state engine saturate before than *traditional* state engine: at about 40 client threads the total latency introduced by the *journal* state engine increases more steeply and the transaction per seconds reaches a limit.
+The figures show that *journal* state engine saturate before than *traditional* state engine: at about 40 client threads the total latency introduced by the *journal* state engine increases more steeply and the transaction per seconds reaches a lower limit.

 ![Total Latency - Best to Worst Case](chart_008c.png)